-Counselling London provide several different counselling modalities for patient treatment.What comes to mind when you think of the words counselling or counsellor?
+Counselling in London provides several different counselling modalities for patient treatment.What comes to mind when you think of the words counselling or counsellor?
 Do you picture a room where one person tells another their deepest secrets and problems hoping for magical advice that will whisk the trouble away?
 The fact is the word counselling is much more then that and actually encompasses several different counselling modalities or types.
 Understanding what they are can help you to choose the system which may work best for your individual needs.

 There are two types of counselling, directive and non-directive.
 A directive counsellor is one who will tell you things that you can do and may request that you do “homework” assignments to help you each your goals, while a non-directive counsellor will allow you, the client, to decide what topics are discussed and where to go with the information with a nudge here and there.
 Both “types” work using some sort of modality, here is a short list of the different types of counselling modalities that you may come across and a short description of each.